alchemyplatform/aa-sdk/site/overview/getting-started.md

 :::

-Make sure your new `package.json` file and `tsconfig.json` files look like the following.
-Note that we added `"type": module` in `package.json` for this example:
+Make sure your new `package.json` file looks something like the following.
+Note that we have `"type": module` in `package.json` for this example:

-::: code-group

 ```json [package.json]
 {